ehForwarderBot/efb-telegram-master/readme_translations/it_IT.mo.rst

-Technical Details: Telegram Bot API prevents bot from knowing who actually sent a message in a channel (not including signatures as that doesn't reflect the numeric ID of the sender).
+Technical Details: Telegram Bot API prevents bot from knowing who actually sent a message in a channel (not including signatures as that doesn’t reflect the numeric ID of the sender).
 In fact, that is the same for normal users in a channel too, even admins.If messages from channels are to be processed unconditionally, not only that other admins in existing channels can add malicious admins to it, anyone on